tc39/notes/meetings/2018-05/may-24.md

 (Kat Marchán)

-KMN: It would be great to construct a map with an object literal, or a Set with an iterator/array.
+KZM: It would be great to construct a map with an object literal, or a Set with an iterator/array.
 This gets very cool with destructuring.

 MM: Not a Stage 1 blocker, but we'll be fighting over infix bang.

-KMN: That's fine, I'm going to win.
+KZM: That's fine, I'm going to win.

-KMN: This would make it useful for pattern matching.
+KZM: This would make it useful for pattern matching.
 (Shows example of pattern-matching )

 WH: Does this use the current value of x or assign the value to x?
 If you have x:y inside the tagged collection literal, does it assign to x and y or use the current values of x and y?

-KMN: These are fully numeric keys in this case.
+KZM: These are fully numeric keys in this case.

 DH: In your first presentation, you talked about `new Map`, and the structuring/destructuring Map.
 Does this proposal supplant that?
 Would this new syntax completely replace `new`?

-KMN: It would not use the same protocol.
+KZM: It would not use the same protocol.
 For destructuring Maps, it uses this thing called `valueOf` which returns an iterator.
 It's possible you could use the valueOf in both cases, but it would have to use three arguments.
 It could work off the same protocol.

 WH: What comes before `!`?

-KMN: An expression.
+KZM: An expression.

 WH: So `when` clauses can now take an expression?

-KMN: Only left of a bang.
+KZM: Only left of a bang.

 MF: I don't see the value in the kind of destructuring you're doing.
 (Gives example)

-KMN: Checking against the type is a thing I want in pattern matching (doing an instanceof check and the value).
+KZM: Checking against the type is a thing I want in pattern matching (doing an instanceof check and the value).

 TST: Why would it be so valuable for pattern matching?

-KMN: This would be very useful for error matching.
+KZM: This would be very useful for error matching.
 They may all have the same property names, but you want to handle special cases for these different errors.

 TST: You could use guards.